 - Mennonite Central Committee - Here is a link to our major, worldwide partner in compassionate service.

-▧ The conviction to form the new humanity
+▧ Build the new humanity

 The greatest scandal corrupting the church in the United States is the general disinterest in racial justice and reconciliation and proactive peacemaking.
 It is so difficult to confront the national sins that many give up the faith instead.
 We are hanging on until the end, even though we are notably unsuccessful in relation to our imagination.